 You should never, ever use a prong collar on an aggressive dog unless you’re getting professional assistance from a very reputable trainer.
 A prong collar can make a dog even more aggressive when improperly used.
 Since aggressive dogs need a highly customized training program, they are beyond the scope this website can cover.
 But please, do not use a prong collar as a means to reduce aggression.
 Using a prong collar on an aggressive dog can lead to some very dangerous situations and may make the problem worse.
 No website can help with an aggressive dog.
 You need personalized attention (the sooner the better).

 How A Prong Collar Works

 Let’s start with the basics.
+One of the first things we learn in online drivers ed is keeping control in a safe manner.
+The same holds true with prong collars.
 In order to use prong collar training safely and effectively, it’s important to first know how prong collars work and how they are designed.
 A prong collar has a very specific design and when used correctly, it will be effective on almost any type of dog.
 Why is it so effective?
 Because the collar is designed to mimic the sensation of when a mother bites it’s pup.
 You can see evidence of that type of behavior in the below video where a mother Shih Tzu corrects her two young pups when their playing crosses the line.

 Mother Corrects Her Pups By Biting Their Necks